-Keeping up to date as a volunteer manager can be a challenge, especially when the job is busy, and time and finances are in short supply.
-Here are some training options to consider:
+Keeping up to date as a manager or leader of volunteers can be a challenge, especially when the job is busy and time and finances are in short supply.
+Here are some options to consider:

 WCVA Online learning